tuna-arch/tuna/2_isa.md

 ## System Architecture

-The system has a designated register size &mdash; also known as the `WORD` size.
+The system has a designated register size &mdash; also known as the word size.
 This can be e.g. 8-bit, 16-bit, 32-bit, etc. The register size determines amount of addressable RAM, because it determines the largest address that can be referenced.

 E.g.,